stevenschwenke/SoftwareEngineeringCourse/ethicsOfSoftwareDevelopment.md

 - usage and violation of licences (automatic header creation "everything owned by MyCompany Inc.")
 - Volkswagen Diesel Gate
 - data transfer to other services (Whatsapp is owned by Facebook)
+- You have a very important job and decide very important things.
+Be aware of that and act accordingly!